-Overall levels of CPUE by cohort after 1990 were higher than that of cohorts recruited in pre1990 years, except for 1999, 2000, 2001, and 2002 cohorts (Fig. 1-3).
-The 1986-1991 cohorts showed more drastic declines than other cohorts, which was probably due to targeting towards smaller fish in the early 1990s caused by depleted stock status of cohorts recruited in pre1986 years and less structured management schemes at that time.
-The cohorts recruited from1992 to 1999 showed slower decline rates, suggesting a reduced level of exploitation rates for these cohorts.
-Fig. 1-3 also indicates acute decline of age 3 fish during 1999-2002 to about the same or lower levels comparable to those experienced by the early 1980s cohorts, while showing that 2003-06 cohorts were similar to the late 1980s levels (see also Recruitments section below).
+Overall levels of CPUE across age 3 to 11 by cohort can be grouped as the periods of 1980-1986, 1987-1992, 1993-1999, and 2000s (Fig. 1-3).
+Within each period, variations of the CPUE levels were small and the decease rates were similar, except for the 2000s.
+Since 2000, the catch rates have varied considerably and have not shown simple decreasing trends.
+Whether these large variations in catch rate were due to change in catchability and/or population fluctuation is unrevealed.
+The 1987-1991 cohorts showed more drastic declines than other cohorts, which was probably due to targeting towards smaller fish in the early 1990s caused by depleted stock status of cohorts recruited in pre1987 years and less structured management schemes at that time.
+The cohorts recruited from 1992 to 1999 showed slower decline rates, suggesting a reduced level of exploitation rates for these cohorts.
+Fig. 1-3 also indicates acute decline of age 3 fish during 2000-2002 to about the same or lower levels comparable to those experienced by the early 1980s cohorts, while showing that 2003-06 cohorts were similar to the late 1980s levels (see also Recruitments section below).
 Cause(s) for these weak cohorts is still unknown, whether it be a reflection of oceanographic and/or fish availability changes, or it be an indication of a consequence of fishing pressure.